 When you first take a look at Brazilian Jiu-Jitsu, you get the impression that is a highly individual sport.
 Nothing can be further from the truth.
 Although individuality is a huge part of Jiu-Jitsu, it is not the defining trait of the sport.
 The most obvious moment is training.
 Unlike their striking counterparts, grappling martial arts cannot be trained alone.
 The only thing a grappler can do without a partner is drilling certain moves.
 However, in order to truly train grappling, you need a partner.
 Actually, you need more than one in order to progress.
 Competition-wise, the importance of having like-minded training partners is even more important.
 That’s the reason people usually congregate in BJJ teams for tournament preparation.

 Even though competitive BJJ teams are mostly aimed at preparing for tournaments, they turn out to provide much bigger benefits for grapplers.
-In a competition environment, teams usually stick together and corner every member for every match.
+In a competitive environment, teams usually stick together and corner every member for every match.
 Given enough time, people in teams inevitably become friends off the mats as well as on them.
 A strongly knit BJJ team usually means you have friends for life that offer support in every possible way.
 But what is it that makes a BJJ team such a positive influence?
 How do you know if you’re in the correct team environment for you?
 Is a bigger or smaller team a better fit for you?
 Let’s try and answer all of these questions.